vincent-hanlon/InvertypeR/README.md

 For instructions on how to run the main invertyper wrapper function, load the package in R and write `?invertyper`.

+Results for the submitted manuscript are from the InvertypeR version in commit ca17a576fcbfeeb81ecd30c2c6c41ef4f1bc68cf.
+The newest version produces essentially identical results, up to one or two minor shifts to inversion breakpoints per sample.

 Inversion visualization
 -----------------------
 Dependencies: